LEEYJ1021/structural-signal-irrelevance/docs/DESIGN_ARTIFACT.md

-- the version history documenting the within-customer-demeaning bug that produced an early, incorrect "naive-rule victory" result — logged there in the same disclosure style used for the reversal documented in this repository's `docs/METHODOLOGY_NOTES.md` (entry B6, RQ2c) and for the naming correction in entry B7.
+- the version history documenting the within-customer-demeaning bug that produced an early, incorrect "naive-rule victory" result — logged there in the same disclosure style used for the reversal documented in this repository's `docs/METHODOLOGY_NOTES.md` (entry B6, RQ2c), the naming correction in entry B7, and the pre-emptive naming discipline applied to the M-series in entry B8.